lavantien/llm_tournament/readme.md

   - default everything else according to LM Studio.
 - **Outputs**: specific specs (context, GPU layers) and speed into [Tournament Table](#tournament-table)

-1. **Prompt 1**: `warmup` (30 points):
+1. **Prompt 1**: `warmup` (10 points):
    - If they answer about warming up for exercises then 0 point.
 2. **Prompt 2**:
-   - `tell me a story about an anarchist cat who peacefully standing for freedom and equality risking his own life amidst all the odds. the story should be at least 3000 words, not 3000 characters or spaces. but 3000 words.`
+   - `tell me a story about an anarchist cat who peacefully standing for freedom and equality risking his own life amidst all the odds. the story should be at least 2000 words, not 2000 characters or spaces. but 2000 words.`
-   - If they spit out 3000+ words respond then it's good (50 points).
+   - If they spit out 2000+ words respond then it's good (40 points).
-   - If the story is interesting or good then (20 points).
+   - If the story is interesting or good then (5 points).
+3. **Prompt 3**:
+   - `can you translate for me this story into idiomatic spoken Vietnamese?`
+   - If they can translate into Vietnamese (40 points).
+   - If the Vietnamese is idiomatic and at native level then (5 points).

 - **Total**: 100 points